lamdu/lamdu/doc/NameAutoGen.md

 * `Lamdu.Sugar.Names.Add` is given expressions with `InternalName`s and converts them to `Name`s.

-To find which names clash with which, and auto-generating non-clashing names, `Add` needs to do three passes on the expression tree.
+To find which names clash with which, and auto-generating names, `Add` needs to do three passes on the expression tree.

 These passes "walk" on the tree and change its "name" type-parameter.
 Because the traversal of the